Xalil404/surf101/README.md

 ## Testing
 * Manually tested all the pages and external links on the following browsers: Safar, Chrome & Firefox.

-* Manually tested the responsiveness of all pages on mobile devices, tablet and pc through the chrome browser developer tools.
+* Manually tested the responsiveness of all pages on mobile devices, tablets and PC through the Chrome browser developer tools.

 * Manually tested that the form submission works successfully and a user cannot submit a form without filling out all of the mandatory input fields.

-* HTML: No errors were returned when passing through the official W3C validator.
+* HTML: No errors on all pages were returned when passing through the official W3C HTML validator.
 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1692020573/Project%201/Screenshot_2023-08-14_at_1.55.35_PM_yissby.png" width="auto" height="auto" alt="image of the HTML validator results"></p>

-* CSS: No errors were returned when passing through the official W3C validator.
+* CSS: No errors were returned when passing through the official W3C CSS validator.
 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1692020573/Project%201/Screenshot_2023-08-14_at_2.42.17_PM_kj6zmv.png" width="auto" height="auto" alt="image of the CSS validator results"></p>

-* The lighthouse report provided a good score.
+* The lighthouse report provided a good overall score except for performance.
 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1692026635/Project%201/Screenshot_2023-08-14_at_4.00.52_PM_psmx9o.png" width="auto" height="auto" alt="image of the lighthouse report results"></p>